-I had a friend call me the other day, to see if I could give her a quick Twitter tutorial.
-We talked about developing her strategy for Twitter.
-She’s a very smart marketer herself so I was surprised when she said after our conversation:
+I had a friend call me the other day, to see if I could give them a quick Twitter tutorial.
+We talked about developing their strategy for Twitter.
+They are a very smart marketer, so I was surprised when they said after our conversation:

 “Okay great, I’m going to be a voyeur for a few weeks and then I’ll start getting into it.”

 To which I replied: “No, no, don’t wait, just start now!
 Find 10 people you want to get to know, and THAT will make Twitter more interesting for you.”